-The use of herbaceous planting in the park has significantly reduced the need to water plants in dry weather.
+The use of herbaceous planting/drought tolerant plants in the park has significantly reduced the need to water plants in dry weather and the use of mulch created from the onsite composting bins is added on the slopes and beds and has reduced the need to investigate rainwater harvesting at present.
 Watering will only be done when it is necessary to avoid the loss of plants.
 It will be done during cooler times of day and applied topically rather than via a sprinkler system.